-However the powder ends up being a special salt I have to mix with the brown liquid, half liter of hot water and 25 centiliters of vinegar in order to prepare the magic potion in which I will have to dip my feet for half hour per day.
+However, the powder ends up being a special salt I have to mix with the brown liquid, half a liter of hot water, and 25 centiliters of vinegar in order to prepare the magic potion in which I will have to dip my feet for a half-hour per day.

 Feng takes one of the small packets full of brown liquid out of the bag and translates for me: